juju/docs/src/en/howto-vagrant-workflow.md

 - run commands inside the JujuBox vagrant environment. `juju upgrade-charm genghisapp`
 - view results in your HOST browser of choice.

 ## Next steps

 Installing juju, for deploying to non-local environments

 ## Reporting issues with the Vagrant Image

-If you encounter any bugs with the vagrant images, please [file a bug](https://bugs.launchpad.net/juju-vagrant-images) report.
+If you encounter any issues with the vagrant images, please [file a bug report](https://bugs.launchpad.net/juju-vagrant-images).